Mega Drive / Genesis Architecture

 Sonic The Hedgehog (1991).

-Finally, the resulting analogue signal is sent through the audio output.
+Finally, the resulting analogue signal is transmitted through the audio output line.

 The conductor

-Moving on, the Z80 is an independent processor by itself, so it needs its own program (stored in the 8 KB of RAM available) to be able to interpret the music data received from the 68000 and effectively manipulate the two sound chips accordingly.
-This program is called sequencer or driver.
+The Z80 is an independent processor by itself, so it needs its own program (stored in the 8 KB of available RAM) to interpret the music data received from the 68000 or the cartridge ROM and effectively manipulate the two sound chips accordingly.
+This program is referred to as a sequencer or driver.

 Cracking sampling

-Some music composers may decide to focus on the PCM channel to play more truthful sounds, and for that, games will need to continuously sequence and stream their music using the rest of RAM available.
-The main constraint is that to fill that memory, the main bus has to be blocked first (so no commands or samples can be sent to the audio chips during that timeframe).
-Otherwise, sound anomalies may appear (muting, frozen notes, low sample rates, etc).
+Rather than sticking with ordinary drum kits, there have been occasions where music composers pushed the PCM channel to produce more natural sounds.
+Since this could only be implemented through software, games had to continuously sequence and stream their music without exceeding the Z80’s limits.
+The main constraint was that, to fill its RAM during sequencing, the main bus had to be blocked first (preventing commands or samples from being sent to the audio chips during that timeframe).
+Otherwise, sound anomalies such as muting, frozen notes, or low sample rates could appear.

 PCM channel.